 Kulgam attack: Mamata seeks 'strong' probe, announces Rs 5L

-"In a most unfortunate incident in Kashmir yesterday, five innocent labourers were brutally killed in a pre planned manner.
+"In a most unfortunate incident in Kashmir yesterday, five innocent laborers were brutally killed in a pre-planned manner.
 We are totally shocked!
 Presently there are no political activities in Kashmir and entire law and order is with the Government of India," she said.
-Banerjee tasked a senior Bengal police officer to coordinate and find out details about the brutal killings.
+Banerjee tasked a senior Bengal police officer to find out details about the brutal killings.

 "We, therefore, demand a strong investigation so that the real truth comes out.
 We are deputing Shri Sanjay Singh ADG South Bengal to find out details from them," she tweeted.
 Five migrant labourers from West Bengal were shot dead and one critically injured by terrorists in Kulgam district of south Kashmir on Tuesday.